 I call on the Security Council to condemn the indiscriminate rocket attacks on Israeli civilians launched from Gaza, and to support Israel in our legitimate right of self-defense.

-Once the right to not be attacked is asserted, then the existence of even one rocket in Gaza, fired or not, fielded or not, assembled or not, is ample reason to destroy it and everyone and everything associated with it.
-For that rocket exists for one purpose only, made explicit by its owners at every possible opportunity.
-It is how they maintain credibility with the moderate majority who dance in the streets every time the handful of extremists murders a Jew.
+Once the right to not be attacked is asserted, the existence of even one rocket in Gaza, fired or not, fielded or not, assembled or not, is ample reason to destroy it and everyone and everything associated with it.
+It is beyond question that that rocket exists for one purpose only, made explicit by its owners at every possible opportunity.
+It is how they maintain credibility with the "innocent civilians" who dance in the streets every time the "handful of extremists" murders a Jew.

-For decades Israel’s political simpletons, as Ze’ev Jabotinsky called them, have been labouring under the illusion that economic prosperity and material comfort will lure their nemesis, Muslim Arabs, into embracing them.
-Both the “disengagement” from Gaza and the catastrophic Oslo Accords stand as damning indictments of that illusion.
-In another form, this illusion maintains that impeccable moral conduct on Israel’s part will lure the rest of the world into seeing that Israel is a force for good.
+In another form, this misapprehension maintains that impeccable moral conduct on Israel’s part will lure the rest of the world into seeing Israel as a force for good.
 But it is much too late for that.
-The poison got there first.
-No amount of impeccable moral conduct on Israel’s part now is going to impress anybody who already equates moral conduct with hating Israel and killing Jews.
+The poison has long ago taken effect.
+No amount of impeccable moral conduct on Israel’s part now is going to impress anybody who already equates moral conduct with hating Israel and killing Jews, and that's a lot of people.
 Erdan’s letter of apology, justification, appeasement and pleading is to people uniquely insensitive to Jewish apology, justification, appeasement and pleading.
 It shows to Israel’s enemies exactly the kind of weakness that confirms them in what they do and encourages them to press on.
 Victory will be theirs very soon, insha-Allah.
 And in the meantime, Israelis keep dying.